tigera-cs/Calico-Foundation/4.6-calico-using-ipvs-proxy/README.md

 ## Verify and Debug IPVS

 Users can use ipvsadm tool to check whether kube-proxy are maintaining IPVS rules correctly.
 This needs to be done from any of the cluster nodes and not the bastion node.
 WeIn this example, we will use the kubernetes APIserver.
+You can follow the below procedure to check on the IPVS loadbalancing rules for other services in the cluster.

 ```
 ssh worker1